michaelprooney/CS403_Rooney/README.md

 1. *The Triple Screw*: When the two outer cards are a low ace and a high ace, if the third card dealt is an ace as well, then that player now owes three times their bet to the *pot*.
 2. *Shooting the Moon*: If the two outer cards are two ranks apart, meaning only one card can possibly win them money, then the player is given the option to *shoot the moon* which means they can bet the minimum bet and if that one card pops up then they win the entire pot.

 Each time the *pot* is emptied, the players all must pay their ante again to continue playing.

+### How to Win

+The object of this game is to win as much money as possible.
+With that in mind, there is no defined winning point so it all depends on the relative amounts of money once the game is concluded.

+## How to Finish Playing

 The game can go on until the players all agree to stop.
 If there is still money in the *pot* when the game is concluded then the money will be evenly divided between all the players of the game.